SukanyaKarri/My-Assignments/README.md

 No missing values were detected in the events dataset.

 **Cleaning Decisions & Business Rationale**
-- **Customers**
-- **segment**
+- **Customers**-**segment**
-  -- Action: NULLs replaced with 'Unknown'
+  - Action: NULLs replaced with 'Unknown'
-  -- Rationale: Segment is a categorical label.
+  - Rationale: Segment is a categorical label.
 Replacing NULL improves reporting and grouping while remaining transparent about classification status.

 **signup_date**
 - Action: NULLs intentionally retained